-CET 2660C Networking Security
+CET 2660C Networking Security 40 hours, 3 credits

 This course introduces students to general security concepts including authentication methods, cryptography basics, and common network attacks and how to safeguard against them.
 Students will learn to create secure communications for remote access, email, the Web, directory and file transfer, and wireless data.
 They will understand the concepts of physical security and disaster recovery.
 This course uses a combination of lectures, demonstrations, discussions, online assignments, and hands-on labs to reinforce the course materials.
-Further, this course helps prepare students to take the CompTIA Security+ exam.
-Prerequisite: Introduction to Networks